Who-Is-E/Anti-Cheat-Bypass/README.md

 # Adeva | Global Anti-Cheat Bypass
-**Global bypass for shitty anti cheats supports: Synapse, Scripware, Krnl (I think), and other exploits that has newcclousure, hookfuc, and suppoerts metatable hooking.**
+**Global bypass for shitty anti cheats supports: Synapse, Scripware, Krnl (I think), and other exploits that has newcclousure, hookfuc, and supports metatable hooking.**

-**Feaures:**
+**THIS WONT BYPASS SERVER SIDE / REALLY GOOD ANTI CHEATS I'LL EVENTAULLY UPDATE IT TO BE A GOOD BYPASS IN THE FUTURE** **Feaures:**
 - Client WalkSpeed Bypass
 - Instant Fly Detection Bypass